JessicaDeCunha/Classification-Credit-Risk/.ipynb_checkpoints/README-checkpoint.md

 #### Resampling

-Use the [imbalanced learn](https://imbalanced-learn.readthedocs.io) library to resample the LendingClub data and build and evaluate logistic regression classifiers using the resampled data.
+Using the [imbalanced learn](https://imbalanced-learn.readthedocs.io) library, I resampled the LendingClub data to build and evaluate logistic regression classifiers using the resampled data.

-You need to:
+Steps taken:

 1. Oversample the data using the `Naive Random Oversampler` and `SMOTE` algorithms.